openresty/lua-nginx-module/README.markdown

 Note that, by default, subrequests issued by [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) inherit all the request headers of the current request.
-This may have unexpected side-effects on the subrequest responses.
-For example, when you're using the standard `ngx_proxy` module to serve your subrequests, then an "Accept-Encoding: gzip" header in your main request may result in gzip'd responses that your Lua code is not able to handle properly.
+This may have unexpected side effects on the subrequest responses.
+For example, when you are using the standard `ngx_proxy` module to serve your subrequests, then an "Accept-Encoding: gzip" header in your main request may result in gzipped responses that your Lua code will not able to handle properly.
 So always set [proxy_pass_request_headers](http://wiki.nginx.org/HttpProxyModule#proxy_pass_request_headers) `off` in your subrequest location to ignore the original request headers.

 Please also refer to restrictions on [capturing locations that include Echo Module directives](http://wiki.nginx.org/HttpLuaModule#Locations_With_HttpEchoModule_Directives).